wit0k/guac-parser/README.md

 ### To Do:
 - **Offline Replay**: Add the capability to create MP4 videos from the recording stream for easier sharing, review, or auditing.
-- **AI support**: A model to analyze and summarize activities from screen shots
+- **AI support**: A model to analyze and summarize activities from screenshots

 ### Usage